 Kevin L. Sullivan, MD

-Dr. Kevin L. Sullivan is a board-certified ophthalmologist and surgeon with over 20 years experience providing complete eye care.
-He received his Bachelor’s degree in Biology from Northwestern University and his Doctor of Medicine degree from Loyola University School of Medicine.
+Dr. Kevin L. Sullivan is a board-certified ophthalmologist and surgeon with over 20 years of experience providing complete eye care.
+He received his Bachelor of Science degree in Biology from Northwestern University and his Doctor of Medicine degree from Loyola University School of Medicine.
 He completed an internship in internal medicine at Evanston Hospital and his ophthalmology residency at Wills Eye Hospital.
 Dr. Sullivan was inducted into the Phi Beta Kappa Society at Northwestern and the Alpha Omega Alpha Honor Medical Society at Loyola.